Placito/cd0428-landing-page/README.md

 # Landing Page Project

 ## Description
-This project is a simple landing page designed to showcase a product, service, or any other content.
+This is a project done at school level to help me understand and manipulate the DOM (document object model)

 ## Features
 - Clean and modern design
 - Responsive layout for various screen sizes
 - Easily customizable content
+- 4 sections

 ## Technologies Used
 - HTML5